-H4 The Influence of Technological Advancement (X2) on Digital Marketing Literacy (Z) This study found that technological advances affect the digital marketing literacy of MSME actors in Malang Regency.
+H4 The Influence of Technological Advancement (X2) on Digital Marketing Literacy (Z)

+This study found that technological advances have an effect on the digital marketing literacy of MSME actors in Malang Regency.
 The better the technological advance, the higher the digital marketing literacy of MSME actors in Malang Regency.
 Similarly, on the contrary, the worse the technological advance, the worse the digital marketing literacy of MSME actors in Malang Regency.
-The results of this study also show that technological advances are in the good category, and the digital marketing literacy of MSME actors in Malang Regency is also in the good category.
-MSME actors need to provide technological infrastructure to run their businesses.
-Hardware such as computers that are adequate to support business operations needs to be considered.
+The results of this study also show that technological advances are in the good category, as well as the digital marketing literacy of MSME actors in Malang Regency is also in the good category.
+MSME actors need to provide technological infrastructure in running their businesses.
+Hardware such as computers that are adequate to support business operations need to be considered.
 The quality of internet connectivity greatly supports the smooth operation of business operations.
-Information and communication technology must be used to monitor and manage daily business operations.
-Digital platforms (email, instant messaging apps, etc.) must be used effectively for internal and external communication(Astuti et al., 2020; Jain, 2022; Qalati et al., 2021).
+The use of information and communication technology needs to be used to monitor and manage daily business operations.
+Digital platforms (email, instant messaging apps, etc.) need to be used effectively for internal and external communication(Astuti et al., 2020; Jain, 2022; Qalati et al., 2021).
 The provision of adequate technological infrastructure will increase the digital marketing literacy of MSME actors.
 MSME actors will be encouraged to be able to understand various digital platforms that can be used for marketing MSME products.
-The existence of infrastructure encourages MSME actors to be able to create exciting and relevant content to be posted on social media and have skills in planning and scheduling digital content posts effectively.
+The existence of infrastructure encourages MSME actors to be able to create interesting and relevant content to be posted on social media, have skills in planning and scheduling digital content posts effectively.
 MSME actors will be able to design effective digital marketing strategies for MSMEs and have knowledge of the target audience and how to segment the digital market.
 H5 The Influence of Digital Marketing Literacy (Z) on Business Success (Y)

-This study found that digital marketing literacy affects the business success of MSME actors in Malang Regency.
+This study found that digital marketing literacy has an effect on the business success of MSME actors in Malang Regency.
 The better the digital marketing literacy, the higher the business success of MSME actors in Malang Regency.
 Similarly, vice versa, the worse the digital marketing literacy, the worse the business success of MSME actors in Malang Regency will be.
-The results of this study also show that digital marketing literacy is in the good category, and the business success of MSME actors in Malang Regency is also in the good category.
-High digital marketing literacy is characterized by the ability to understand digital technology, skills in managing digital content, ability in digital marketing strategies, and digital data security and privacy.
+The results of this study also show that digital marketing literacy is in the good category, as well as the business success of MSME actors in Malang Regency is also in the good category.
+High digital marketing literacy is characterized by the ability to understand digital technology, skills in managing digital content, ability in digital marketing strategies and digital data security and privacy.
 This will increase the chances of MSME business success.
 Good digital marketing will be able to increase business revenue and show stable growth every month/year.
-Digital marketing can attract business customers who are more likely to return and make repeat purchases.
+Digital marketing is able to attract business customers to be more likely to return to make repeat purchases.
 Customers will be satisfied with MSME products/services(Davidescu et al., 2020; Sabando-Vera et al., 2022; Skala, 2022; Valova & Marinov, 2019).
-Good digital marketing can increase MSME business market share and expand a wider distribution area.
-In addition, the launch of innovations gets a positive response from customers, and the frequency of innovation launches in my business is relatively high.
-Ultimately, business success is marked by employee satisfaction with working conditions in MSME businesses with employee training and development programs.
+Good digital marketing can increase MSME business market share and expanding a wider distribution area.
+In addition, the launch of new innovations gets a positive response from customers and the frequency of innovation launches in my business is quite high.
+In the end, business success is marked by employee satisfaction with working conditions in MSME businesses with training and development programs for employees.